 How do I improve the drainage in my yard?
 It is a fairly common question here in the Charlotte area.
-Even though a lot of yards are built with slopes, that doesn’t mean the builder or previous owner set up the drainage in the yard to work the best.
-In fact, sloping yards can actually cause drainage problems, because all that water eventually ends up in a low lying area.
+Even though a lot of yards are built with slopes, that doesn’t mean the builder or the previous owner set up the drainage in the yard to work the best.
+In fact, sloping yards can actually cause drainage problems, because all that water eventually ends up in a low-lying area.

 Common Problems with Poor Lawn Drainage